Roger-Wu/rainbow-zsh-theme/README.md

 # rainbow-zsh-theme
-a powerful zsh theme based on tjkirch.zsh-theme
+A powerful and colorful zsh theme based on tjkirch.zsh-theme.

 ## demo